NightShade256/NightShade256.github.io/_posts/2021-08-31-chip8-interpreter.md

 The Game Boy is quite puny compared to modern computers, even a cheap Raspberry Pi is thousands of times faster.
 This also means that using the least amount of CPU cycles and memory is of utmost importance.
-This in effect severely restricts the performance of stack based languages like C.
+This in effect severely restricts the performance of stack based languages like C[^3].

 The only realistic option here was to use raw Game Boy assembly, with an assembler like `RGBDS` or `WLA-DX`.
 I went with `RGBDS` since that is what most projects use.